Astringency is rarely used by wine writers or winemakers to describe a wine. I did a little experiment using a Wine Spectator issue I had at home .

 The more interesting fact for winemakers is that Dryness was associated with a high concentration of tannins and Puckery with a low pH, and therefore more acidic wines.

 This information may help winemakers monitor the style of wines they want to produce.

-The saliva will wash off the astringent sensation initially; however, eventually, it won't be enough, especially after sipping several times on a very astringent wine.
+The saliva will wash off the astringent sensation initially; however, eventually, it will not be enough, especially after sipping several times on a very astringent wine.

-How can you cleanse your palate during wine tasting?
+How can you clean your palate during wine tasting?
 Water will be ineffective in restoring a lubricated mouth.

 1- Bread: If you can find fresh baguettes, I found the crumbs (not the crust, the white part).
 It will help you salivate and restore your mouth.